MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 INDICATIONS AND USAGE

-Minocycline hydrochloride extended-release tablets are a tetracycline-class drug indicated to treat only inflammatory lesions of non-nodular moderate to severe acne vulgaris in patients 12 years of age and older.
+Minocycline hydrochloride extended-release tablets are a tetracycline-class drug indicated to treat inflammatory lesions of non-nodular moderate to severe acne vulgaris in patients 12 years of age and older.
 (1)

 DOSAGE AND ADMINISTRATION